playgen/it-alert/Simulation/README.md

 # Multiplayer Implementation

-- Game client hosts slace instance of simulations (ECS)
+- Game client hosts slace instance of simulations (ECS).
-- Photon Loadbalancing Server hosts multiple, on demand instances of master simulation
+- Photon Loadbalancing Server hosts multiple, on demand instances of master simulation.
-- Server broadcasts instructs clients to tick and apply commands, latent clients can fast forward and interpolate
+- Server broadcasts instructions to clients to tick and apply commands, latent clients can fast forward and interpolate.
 - Clients validate state against server checksum, fail and disconnect if out of sync.

 ![MultiplayerImplementation](docs/MultiplayerImplementation.png)